 “As a constitutional matter, he believes it’s an issue for the states and not the federal government,” says spokesperson Tricia McLaughlin.

-Although Florida Gov. Ron DeSantis signed a 15-week abortion ban in his state last year, he has not detailed his stance on such a ban at the federal level.
+Although Florida Gov. Ron DeSantis signed a six-week abortion ban in his state in April—a law which will not go into effect until a court upholds the state’s 15-week ban—he has not detailed his stance on such a ban at the federal level.
 A DeSantis spokesperson did not directly answer TIME’s question on whether he would support one.

 Dannenfelser says she believes DeSantis thinks the federal government has a role to play on abortion.
 “I’ve met with him,” she says.
 “I’ve talked to him.
 And I know that that’s what he thinks.
 His job right now is to be a governor, so he’s very focused on that work.”